rynczakd/automatic-speech-recognition-project/README.md

 Once we have split the signal into overlapping frames, built a signal matrix _X_ and applied a window function to each frame (column of the matrix), we can compute the Fourier transform of each frame.
 The Fourier transform of a frame gives us a measure of the frequency content of the signal within that frame.
 The Fourier transform is defined by the following formula:
 $$\widetilde{X}[k] = \sum_{n=0}^{N-1} x[n]w[n] e^{-j2\pi kn/N},   k = 0, 1, ..., K$$
 where _K_ denotes the number of discrete Fourier transform coefficients (FFT size).
 The size of that parameter _K_ is typically chosen to be a power of 2 to allow for efficient computation of the Fourier transform.
 The resulting FFT spectrum is symmetric, and we can take only half of it to reconstruct the signal.
-The reason for this is that the FFT of a real-valued signal is conjugate symmetric, meaning that the values of the FFT coefficients for negative frequencies are the complex conjugates of the values for positive frequencies.
-This symmetry arises from the fact that the Fourier transform of a real-valued signal can be expressed as the sum of a complex exponential with a positive frequency and a complex exponential with a negative frequency.
 The first FFT coefficient corresponds to the DC component of the signal, and each subsequent coefficient corresponds to a frequency that is a multiple of frequency resolution.
 The last coefficient corresponds to the Nyquist frequency, which is half of the sampling rate.
 The frequency resolution of the FFT is given by the sampling rate divided by the FFT size:
 $$\Delta f = \frac{f_s}{N_{FFT}}$$